usagitoneko97/klara/A3.LVN/Version2/readme.md

        0      1      2

 ### 1.2.3 LVN Statement
-What differs LVN statement from ordinary statement is that the target and both the operands is in Value-Number form.
+What differs LVN statement from the ordinary statement is that the target and both the operands is in Value-Number form.
 Using the same example and assumes the variables had been enumerated and the dictionary is as shown above,

 ```python
 a_0 = b_0 + c_0